Sahithi-Venkatesan/esa-api-exercise/README.md

 To delete a specific product, use a DELETE request to ```localhost:3000/rest/v1/product/:productId```

-To add items to the cart of a specific user, a PUT request to ```localhost:3000/rest/v1/users/:username/cart/:productID``` with
+To add items to the cart of a specific user, a PUT request to ```localhost:3000/rest/v1/users/:username/cart/:productID``` with a request body
 ```
 {
     "username":"sahithi",